ikjordan/sz81_2_1_8/README.md

 The EightyOne core has delivered excellent Hires graphics support into sz81.
 However, this comes at the cost of higher CPU load.
 This is not an issue for most systems, the lastest sz81 will run perfectly on a Raspberry Pi.

 The core code in sz81 version 2.3.x is too CPU intensive to run at 100% emulation speed on a very low specification MCU, such as the ARM M0+ based Raspberry Pi Pico.
+It is also too processor intensive to exceute at full speed with sound under the RiscOS operating system running on a Raspberry Pi 2 or 3.

-The core in version 2.1.8 will run at 100% speed on an overclocked Pi Pico.
+The core in version 2.1.8 will run at 100% speed on an overclocked Pi Pico and on early Raspberry Pis running RiscOS.
 This repository relects modifications and improvements to the code base, which were triggered by the generation of [picozx81](https://github.com/ikjordan/picozx81)

 # Configuration changes from original 2.1.8
 ## Extra options in menus